chuducthang77/CS224W/README.md

     - $z_u^T z_v \approx$ probability u and v co-occur on a random walk
     - Expressivity: Incorporate local and higher-order neighborhood information
         - High probability = more paths connecting 2 nodes
-    - Efficiency: Consider only pairs that co-
+    - Efficiency: Consider only pairs that co-occurrence
     - $N_R(u): $ neighborhood of u obtained by some random walk
     - Log-likelihood objective: $max_f \sum_{u \in V} log P(N_R(u)| z_u)$
         - Feature representation that are predictive of the nodes in its random walk